junaid-soomro/leetcode_journey/get-min-max-numb-sum/README.md

 1. Cloning the Array
    The function begins by creating two copies of the input array:

-maxArr: This copy is used for removing the largest elements.
+- maxArr: This copy is used for removing the largest elements.
-minArr: This copy is used for removing the smallest elements.
-2. Removing Elements A loop runs k times, and during each iteration:
+- minArr: This copy is used for removing the smallest elements.

+2. Removing Elements

+A loop runs k times, and during each iteration:

 Find and Remove the Maximum:

-The function uses the findMax helper to locate the largest element in maxArr.
+The function uses the `findMax` helper to locate the largest element in maxArr.
-Once found, that element is removed from maxArr.
+Once found, that element is removed from `maxArr`.

 Find and Remove the Minimum:

-Similarly, the findMin helper is used to locate the smallest element in minArr.
+Similarly, the `findMin` helper is used to locate the smallest element in `minArr`.

 The identified element is then removed from minArr.
 3. Summing the Remaining Values After the loop completes: